peterheard01/logic-room/_posts/does-anyone-really-understand-digital-transformation-not-according-to-research/2017-02-09-no-one-understands-digital-transformation-heres-why.md

 ![Google trend for Digital Transformation](images/1_image.png "Google trend for Digital Transformation")
 > Google trend for Digital Transformation

 It's important to realise that Digital Transformation is not new; it is just that the expression has been used a lot recently which has attracted more attention.
-The technological transition from traditional analogue business to digital has been happening for at least [20 years](https://thenextweb.com/insider/2011/08/06/20-years-ago-today-the-world-wide-web-opened-to-the-public/) since the introduction of the web.
+The technological transition from traditional analogue business to digital has been happening for at least [20 years](https://thenextweb.com/insider/2011/08/06/20-years-ago-today-the-world-wide-web-opened-to-the-public/){:target="_blank"} since the introduction of the web.

 ## What Businesses 'Think' Digital Transformation is

 As we already discussed, transformation is important to businesses because it enables change and flexibility.
 This ability to change can help the business to maintain its competitive advantage.

-Research obtained by [Forbes](http://www.forbes.com/sites/brucerogers/2016/01/07/why-84-of-companies-fail-at-digital-transformation/#68d258e3588f) suggests that 84% of businesses are failing at Digital Transformation.
+Research obtained by [Forbes](http://www.forbes.com/sites/brucerogers/2016/01/07/why-84-of-companies-fail-at-digital-transformation/#68d258e3588f){:target="_blank"} suggests that 84% of businesses are failing at Digital Transformation.
 According to the research, only 25% of companies actually understand what Digital Transformation is.

 So what is creating this confusion that we are seeing?
-Mulesoft, the API integration company, did some interesting research for their [2016 Connectivity Benchmark Study](https://www.mulesoft.com/lp/reports/2016-connectivity-benchmark){: target="\_blank"} which came up with the following statistics about what companies think Digital Transformation is:
+Mulesoft, the API integration company, did some interesting research for their [2016 Connectivity Benchmark Study](https://www.mulesoft.com/lp/reports/2016-connectivity-benchmark){: target="_blank"} which came up with the following statistics about what companies think Digital Transformation is:

 | Type | Result |
 | --- | --- |